hphelion/documentation/commercial/GA1/commercial.undercloud-eon-cli.md

 The EON client CLI package provides a http-client coupled command line tool for managing Eon (Esx management) services.

+The Following sections lists the sub-commands and Optional commands that can be used.

 **General Syntax of EON**